matrix-org/matrix.org/content/ecosystem/hosting/index.md

 in username and rooms identifiers, and their administrators remain in control of the data of their organisation.

-The following providers have been brought to the attention of the Matrix.org Foundation.
-Please note that the Matrix.org Foundation doesn't endorse them, nor provides any warranties for using them.
+The following providers have been brought to the attention of The Matrix.org Foundation.
+Please note that The Matrix.org Foundation doesn't endorse them, nor provides any warranties for using them.

 ## Known providers